Musbi8788/learning_log/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-## License
-This project is currently not licensed.
-Please contact the repository owner for details.